 This pivotal verse alludes to His coming for His Bride (I’ll explain in a bit); Jesus then repeatedly described how the unknowing will be living their lives routinely when He does so (see Matt.
 24:36-51, same as Mark 13:32-37).
 He emphasized the need to anticipate His coming and live righteously: Therefore keep watch, because you do not know on what day your Lord will come… So you also must be ready, for the Son of Man will come at an hour when you do not expect Him… The master of that servant will come on a day when he does not expect him… (Matt.
 24:42, 44, 50).
-This is the concept of imminency, and it refers to Christ’s coming FOR His Bride before Jacob’s trouble.
-Things certainly will not be progressing as normal when Christ descends WITH His Bride/armies at the end of the great tribulation, for God will have poured out His bowls of wrath upon the inhabitants of the earth who received the mark of the beast…
+This is the concept of imminency, and it refers to Christ’s coming FOR His Bride before the Tribulation.
+Things certainly will not be progressing as normal when Christ descends WITH His Bride/armies at the end of the great Tribulation, for God will have poured out His bowls of wrath upon the inhabitants of the earth who received the mark of the beast…

 Now, here’s the first of two very important details about the key 36th verse.
 Recall from reviewing the Jewish wedding custom that it was the father of the bridegroom who determined the day his son would come for the bride.
 This is part of the reason why Jesus said But about that day or hour no one knows, not even the angels in heaven, nor the Son, but only the Father!
 Most modern day believers are ignorant of this bridal custom, but of course the Jewish disciples Jesus was addressing knew it.
 They did not immediately understand all that He meant though, just as we don’t; our understanding of God’s word is progressive…